juanmunoz9304/NOC-Monitoring/README.md

 2. run ```npm i```
 3. clone from .env.template to .env and set your configurations
 4. this project is working with mongo and PostgreSQL.
 Please config your .env assuming that.
 Then run for docker resources ```docker compose up -d```
 5. perform your src/presentation/server.ts as you want.
-Currently working with 3 data streams.
+Currently working with 3 data streams (Files, Mongo, PostgreSQL).
 6. run on local dev environment ```npm run dev```